The Vox AC30/4: black panels, split-front cabinets

 Serial number unknown - currently in Australia

-Superbly restored, the Celestion B024s from a Hammond Organ.
+Superbly restored, the Celestion B024s from a Hammond Organ, circular control knobs from another source.

 Serial number unknown - currently in the UK (?)